DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "Tenma..."

-Coincidently, the name, Rinne gave, was the one that came to Kay's mind.
+Coincidently, the name, Rinne gave, was the one that came to Kai's mind.

 "...is what they call it"